 Affiliate Programs vs. Affiliate Networks: What is the Difference?

 If you’re familiar with affiliate marketing and how the industry works, you know the importance of choosing the right offer.
-The affiliate offer or program you select will dictate a variety of crucial elements within your campaign.
+The affiliate program you select will dictate a variety of crucial elements within your campaign.
 However, there are a few different ways you can track down the best programs, so you need to understand the options you have available to determine which one is the right one for you.

 While they share some similarities, affiliate programs and affiliate networks are fundamentally different, so the choice you make will directly impact the performance of your ads.
 At lemonads, we partner with some of the top advertisers and leading affiliates at a global scale, so we’re familiar with the offer acquisition techniques that tend to yield the best results.